-Performing songwriters from the states of Maine and Texas dominate the list of ten finalists named this week in the 2014 Wildflower!
+Ten finalists have been named in the 2015 Wildflower!
 Performing Songwriter Contest.
-Each will perform two songs on the Singer Songwriter Stage during the 22nd annual Wildflower!
-Arts and Music Festival at Galatyn Park in Richardson, Texas, just a few minutes north of Dallas.
-Billed as North Texas’ largest music festival, it takes place, May 16-18.
-[To continue reading the article and see the list of finalists, click on the headline.]
+Each will perform two songs on the Singer Songwriter Stage during the 23rd annual Wildflower!
+Arts and Music Festival at Galatyn Park Urban Center in Richardson, Texas, just a few minutes north of Dallas.
+Billed as North Texas’ largest music festival, it takes place, May 15-17.
+[To continue reading this article, click on the headline.]

-Bright Side of Down, the new release by singer-songwriter John Gorka, was the most-played album on folk radio during February 2014, closely followed by Where Have All The Flowers Gone?
-The Songs of Pete Seeger, according to charts compiled by Richard Gillmann from radio playlists submitted to FOLKDJ-L, an electronic discussion group for DJs and others interested in all folk-based music on the radio.
-Gorka's "Holed Up in Mason City" was reportedly the month's most-played song.
-The monthly top albums and songs charts are posted with permission on AcousticMusicScene.com.
+The Burns Sisters’ Looking Back: Our American Irish Souls was the most-played album on folk radio during March 2015, while Pharis and Jason Romero’s “A Wanderer I’ll Stay” was the most-played song, according to charts compiled from radio playlists submitted to FOLKDJ-L, an electronic discussion group for DJs and others interested in all folk-based music on the radio.
+The monthly FOLKDJ-L top albums and song charts are posted with permission on AcousticMusicScene.com.
 To view them, click on the headline.